Sharjah National Oil Corporation

 SNOC (the Sharjah National Oil Corporation) is an Oil and Gas producer based in Sharjah, UAE.
 Established by Emiri decree in 2010, SNOC is a corporation wholly owned by the government of the Emirate of Sharjah.

 SNOC is the operator of the Sajaa Assets located in Sharjah, UAE.
-The Sajaa Assets consist of four gas fields, a hydrocarbon processing complex and two marine terminals.
+The Sajaa Assets consist of four producing gas fields, a hydrocarbon processing complex, two marine terminals and a field used for subsurface gas storage.

 History

 On 8 November 1978 a concession agreement was signed between the Emirate of Sharjah and the Amoco production company, allowing Amoco to explore for oil and gas across 600000 acres of onshore Sharjah.